COVID-19 UPDATE - Feb 10, 2021

 - Period turn-of-the-century cities, including Kansas and Boston.

 Manitoba has it all.
-Currently boasting the highest tax credit in Canada (extended to 2019), varied and breathtaking locations, experienced crews and expert co-producers and service producers, Manitoba can meet your production’s needs.
+Currently boasting the highest tax credit in Canada (made permanent as of 2019), varied and breathtaking locations, experienced crews and expert co-producers and service producers, Manitoba can meet your production’s needs.